voodooattack/e2d/readme.md

 # Getting started

-I highly recommend using `browserify` or `webpack` in `node.js` to modularize your code, but the fastest way to get started is to use the `e2d.min.js` file in the `dist` folder.
+I highly recommend using `browserify` or `webpack` in `node.js` to modularize your code, but the fastest way to get started is to use the `e2d.min.js` file in the `/dist/` folder.

 ### Import using script method